LASA2024 Reacción y resistencia: Imaginar futuros posibles en las Américas

 Pragda LLC

-We recently launched PRAGDA STREAM, the most comprehensive catalog of Latin content in the world, now featuring hundreds of new titles on subjects such as Human Rights, History, Environment, Global Economy, Indigenous Peoples, Gender, and many more.
+We recently launched PRAGDA STREAM, the most comprehensive catalog of Latin American educational media content in the world, now featuring hundreds of new titles on subjects such as Human Rights, History, Environment, Global Economy, Indigenous Peoples, Gender, and many more.
 The platform is easy to use and facilitates the discovery of films and collections.
 The model offers subscription-based, collection, and individual licenses.

 Since 2012, PRAGDA has run the SPANISH FILM CLUB grant program.
 Twice a year, with the support of the Ministry of Culture, Spain, SPANISH FILM CLUB offers matching grants to organize film festivals in educational settings worldwide.
 The goal?
 To bring students from all over the world closer to the most daring voices in Latin American Cinema through film festivals on campus!